zpieslak/exiftool-aws-lambda/README.md

 Exiftool lambda can be useful for obtaining metadata of uploaded file.
 I.e. user uploads a file to S3, it is then passed to our Lambda and extracted metadata is returned in JSON format (which can be later passed to another Lambda for further processing).

-Since AWS Lambda is limited environment additional Exiftool layer needs to be created and attached.
-In order to generate exiftool layer a command needs to be run:
+Since AWS Lambda is limited environment, additional layer needs to be created and attached.
+In order to generate layer (with `exiftool` executable and its dependencies) a command needs to be run:

     docker compose --env-file .docker.env -f docker-compose.yml up --build --force-recreate layer

-Please note that all environment variables are stored in `.docker.env` in order to adjust perl or exiftool version it needs to be changed there.
+Please note that all environment variables are stored in `.docker.env` in order to adjust `perl` or `exiftool` version it needs to be changed there.
 After docker image is build it copies `exiftool.zip` to layer directory.

 Once we have layer generated, we can run tests.
 This also happens via docker to mimic the AWS Lambda environment.